turingschool/backend-curriculum-site/module1/projects/battleship/submission.md

 * Project Demo
 * Asynchronous Instructor Code Review

 When you are finished, make sure your code is pushed up to your master branch on your repository on Github.
-Send a link to your repository to all three instructors in a Slack direct message.
+Send a link to your repository to all instructors in a Slack direct message.

 ### Project Demo